vincentntang/vincentntang.com/content/posts/20220726-let-things-burn/index.md

 Then that project finished.
 I went to work under a different team.
 But I still continued that habit of stepping in

 Sometimes the junior dev on the team didn't know how to solve a coding issue, so I'd just write it for them.
 Sometimes management would forget to onboard new team members, so I'd remind them.
-Sometimes I'd fix things that had nothing to do with my role
+Sometimes I'd fix things that had nothing to do with my role.

 Things became more stressful than it had to be.
 I had a conversation with a friend about it, and he told me this: